This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-2. Spicy Pork Tenderloin: For a bit of heat, rub the pork with a mix of smoked paprika, chili powder, and a pinch of cayenne pepper before cooking.
-This variation is perfect for those who enjoy a spicy kick.
+• Spicy Pork Tenderloin: Season the pork with smoked paprika, chili powder, and a small pinch of cayenne before searing for a mild to moderate heat.

-These step-by-step photos and instructions help you visualize how to cook pork tenderloin.
-See the recipe box below for ingredient amounts and full recipe instructions.
+These step-by-step instructions show how to cook a small pork tenderloin in the oven using a hot skillet.
+See the recipe card below for exact ingredient amounts and full instructions.

-4. Remove the skillet from the oven.
-Add the butter to the pan and cover with a large plate, a pan lid, or foil.
-Let the pork rest for 15 minutes before serving.
-The pork is done when its internal temperature registers 145 degrees in the thickest part of the meat.
+4. Rest the Pork: Remove the skillet from the oven and add the butter to the pan.
+Cover the skillet with a plate, pan lid, or foil and let the pork rest for 15 minutes.
+The pork is done when the internal temperature reaches 145°F in the thickest part.

-6. Transfer the pork to a plate and pour more of the amazing sauce over the top.
+6. Serve: Transfer the pork to a plate, slice, and spoon additional sauce over the top.

 Expert Tips